IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

    'LMC6082'.
 Open the drop-down and select 'Unit A'.
 Place the unit on the schematic.
 Repeat with 'Unit B'.
 Press 'ESC' to exit insert mode.

 #.
 Flip Unit A horizontally.
-Right click Unit A of the op amp and Orientation → Mirror
+Right click Unit A of the op amp and Orientation
-   accross X axis.
+   → Mirror across X axis.

 #.
 Press 'a' and search for 'R'.
 Place 3 resistors as shown in the schematic.
    To rotate before placing, press 'r' before placing the component.